Pennywise Just Got His Own Frappuccino

 The user later added that blending pastries into drinks is a big "NO" at all stores.
 And I can see why: Adding a scone — which, let's be honest, is probably hard and gross anyway — to an non-caffeinated wannabe milkshake is criminal.
 And then to top it off with chunky strawberry guts?
 It's a creation so vile, it makes hanging out in a swampy sewer with a killer dancing clown seem almost enjoyable.

 Of course, if you're into that kind of thing, that's totally fine, too.
-Just please don't @ me when you realise chugging an entire pastry was a not-so-stellar idea.
+Just please don't @ me when you realize chugging an entire pastry was a not-so-stellar idea.

-For those less adventurous, you could stick to a tried-and-true classic with the Pumpkin Spice Latte.
+For those less adventurous, you could stick with a play on a tried-and-true classic with the Caramel Pumpkin Macchiato.
 Or, you know...a black coffee.

 Advertisement